 The Ascent Route By Bivouac IVFrom the meadow below Aljažev dom (hut), 1015 m you go by the marked path to Bivouac IV (towards the NW).
 First you go through woods, then for a short time by a ravine and below Dolkova glava, 1717 m again through woods.
 There you start crossing by a steep slope towards the W (path).

 After passing the rocks of Dolkova glava you start ascending over an open terrain again.
 Don't keep too much to the right, those steep couloirs are not worth gaining the altitude.
 Just continue comfortably on skis westwards.

 Ascending the valley behind Stenar is very comfortable.
 Here are wonderful terrains for tour skiing - from the summit of Križ, for example.
 But just before Stenarska vratca (notch), 2295 m, the situation changes.
 A very steep couloir (some 45 degrees) is awaiting us and we need to dismount skis.
 If snow is very hard or icy, we need ice pick (and crampons?) here.

 Skiing Down Through SovatnaSkiing down depends on conditions, of course.
 No option is easy, but we usually go over Sovatna valley.
 So the two options are:

 1. Sovatna valley - exposition south,

-2. The ascent route from Stenarska vratca towards N (very steep!).
+2. The ascent route - from Stenarska vratca towards the N (very steep!).

-Coming down through the couloir the slopes become a bit less steep and wider.
+Coming down through the couloir, the slopes become a bit less steep and wider.
 We choose the best passages and soon reach the upper frontier of dwarf-pines and trees.
-There we don't ski down in the forrest (where the shortest marked path goes), but ski just below the rocks of Bavski Gamsovec towards our right (SW), on a small plateau below Luknja pass (1758m), where on the altitude of 1450m the bivouac stands.
+There we don't ski down in the forrest (where the shortest marked path goes), but keep right (SW), skiing just below the rocks of Bavški Gamsovec, on a small plateau below Luknja pass (1758 m), where on the altitude of 1450 m the bivouac stands.